 If you’d like to read more before buying, you can view or download the HPA200 owner manual here.

 For such a big purifier, noise levels seemed to be very reasonable for Germ, General, and Allergen modes!
 Germ mode was especially quiet and in fact as low as some of the small or medium room purifiers I’ve tested!

 After trying the purifier, it seemed as if those 3 operational modes corresponded to low, medium, and high respectively.

 Turbo mode is much louder and of course isn’t suitable for sleep time.
 But it’s a great feature to have when you can run it full-speed if the noise won’t be too much for you.

-I used a great little sound level meter to measure volume levels.
+I used a No products found. to measure volume levels.
 I tested the volume levels at 1 meter (3.28 ft) from the purifier.

 |Off (Room noise)||39.3|

 Turbo speed mode is definitely a bit loud and is not suitable for times when you’re close to it.
 As far as the others are concerned, it’s almost the exact same (relatively low) as smaller purifiers I’ve reviewed before.

 Honestly, the noise level in General mode was almost unnoticeable with music or YouTube videos playing.
 I completely forgot I had turned it on!

 Originally I thought the 3 main modes would be much worse in terms of noise.
 It’s a pleasant surprise to use it and not even notice it’s running!